 Step 5 – Practise the technique on selected members of your family and friends.
 Please do this safely and we strongly suggest no driving within an hour of undergoing role plays.

-Step 6 – Please note down any points that need further clarity and email them to your course tutor on [email protected]
+Step 6 – Please note down any points that need further clarification and email them to your course tutor on [email protected].

 There are many strategies, tools and techniques contained within the NLP Coach's repertoire of skill sets.
 The really interesting fact about NLP techniques is when you break them all down, they all work in exactly the same way but just with different representational systems.
 (VAKOG)